Extensible Type-Safe Error Handling in Haskell

 provides several functions prefixed by recover

-signatures can be a little confusing, so we will dive into the simpler one:
+Their type signatures can be a little confusing, so we will dive into the

 recover

-that, it requires to provide an error handler to determine what to do with the
+To do that, it requires to provide an error handler to determine what to do

 time.
 Using recover

-type signature, but we know by construction that in such a case, it handles
+in its type signature, but we know by construction that in such a case, it

-these errors so that it is transparent for the function user.
-The type of the
+handles these errors so that it is transparent for the function user.
+The type

 . recoverMany

-errors, by providing as many functions as required.
-Finally, recoverManyWith
+row of errors, by providing as many functions as required.
+Finally,

 simplifies recoverMany